VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 > useful model, maintaining the model, expressing
 > it in code, and implementing it using the CQRS pattern all take time
 > and cost money.
 If this is the first time you have implemented the
-> CQRS pattern, you'll also have the overhead of investing in the
+> CQRS pattern, you'll also have the overhead of investing in your
-> infrastructure such as message buses and event stores.
+> infrastructure elements such as message buses and event stores.

 ## Event sourcing and transaction logging